Percy Andreae was a major leader against alcohol prohibition in the U.S.

 ASL president Purley Baker demonized brewers.
 Most brewers were of German heritage.
 So Baker said that Germans “eat like gluttons and drink like swine.”
 League posters vilified German brewers as ape-like thugs threatening the American way of life.

 Percy Andreae clearly had a point.
-But the aggressive prohibition movement wouldn’t be stopped by logic or reason.
-And nation-wide prohibition went into effect mid-January of 1920.
+But the aggressive prohibition movement wouldn’t be stopped.
+And nation-wide prohibition went into effect in January of 1920.
 Of course, almost 14 years later it was repealed.

 Andreae died in 1924.